Xilinx/HPC/docs/src/overview.rst

 * PCIe Gen4
 * HBM

-An example is included in this repository to show the general usage model of accelerating JPCG solver on Alveo U280 card.
+An example is included in this repository to show the general usage model of accelerating JPCG solver with the Xilinx PCG Alveo product.